 A national park situated in the west of Kosovo occupies a considerable area of 624.88 square kilometers.
 It was established in 2013 with a view of creating a new tourism site in the country.
 The name Bjeshkët E Nemuna means the cursed mountains.

-The environment is ever-green with a variety of flora and fauna residing in here.
-The park has a lot to offer including a lovely river, some beautiful streams and magnificent hilly mountains with green plants and trees.
+The environment is ever-green with a variety of flora and fauna residing here.
+The park has a lot to offer, including a lovely river, some beautiful streams, and magnificent hilly mountains with green plants and trees.

 There is the UNESCO’s world heritage site listed Gracanica Monastery from the fourteenth century, the elegant Kosovo Museum, the Ottoman Bath, a clock tower, and a public fountain.

-The local people love enjoying festivals through whole year-round in the city.
+The local people love enjoying festivals throughout the whole year-round in the city.
 Visit the local coffee shops, the swimming pools, and the shopping malls if you’re looking for activities in Kosovo’s capital.
-Also taste the local Peja beer while in the pubs of Pristina as the city also has a vibrant nightlife.
+Also, taste the local Peja beer while in the pubs of Pristina as the city also has a vibrant nightlife.

 The mountainous Rugova consists of 13 traditional villages in the hilly regions.
 The entire Peja can be seen from a place in Rugova called Qafa-e-Qyqas (the Cuchoo’s Neck).
 With a lot of streams, lakes, glaciers, cliffs, and caves, the site is best for experiencing the fun of activities like mountain climbing, hiking, skiing, and snowboarding.